Where to Go Fly Fishing in Washington in March

 Trout

 Rivers – As March begins, it's time for the Yakima to get very exciting.
 The Skwala stoneflies are the big news.
 Skwala activity begins in February but really gets cranking some time in March.
 Other bugs will join in on the fun in March as well.
 The Blue Wing Olives will hatch in the afternoons, especially on cloudy, cool days, and will be in the size 16-18 hook size range.
 Fish the BWO's in nymphs, emergers and dries depending on the situation and water you encounter.
 March Browns will also join the party and are generally most important on the upper parts of the system and faster water areas later in the month of March.
 Midge will also continue to be important, particularly earlier in the month, and streamers are always important and a fun option.
-As we hit some warmer days, look for the Skwala nymph show to get rolling.
-Those bugs getting active will get some of the big fish eating and we've already heard some amazing reports on a few of the warmer days we had in February.
+Look for the Skwala nymph show to get rolling very soon.
+Those bugs getting active will get some of the big fish eating and produce some great days for some lucky anglers who time it right.

 Another great benefit of the Yakima in March is that the river is typically running at low flows, which makes walking and wading the river much easier and a more fun river to fish from shore.
-If we've had rain, check the river levels here to make sure it isn't blown.
+Right now, from recent rains and now warm temperatures, the river is pretty high (as of Mar 5, 2025).
+It will likely drop back down and 1000 to 2000 cfs would be ideal conditions for this time of year.
+Check the river levels here to make sure it isn't blown out.

 Rocky Ford is another great trout river to fish in March.
 Feel like tying into some rainbows in the 18 to 24 inch range?
 Fish over 20-inches won't even turn heads on Rocky Ford.
 Some days the fishing can be really easy.
 Other days it can be seriously tough.
 Since Rocky Ford is a spring creek, the water temperatures are fairly stable and the fish will feed all year long.
 This time of year, plan to fish either streamers or small nymphs and scuds.
 A good fly box this time of year might include flies like the Coffee's Sparkle Minnow in Pearl, Swede's Rabbit Leech - Black, Jon's Hot Spot Czech Scud - Pink, the Jujubee Midge - Zebra, and the Tungsten Zebra Midge - Red.
 I would also have a few BWO nymphs and dries handy like those listed for the Yakima.

 Lakes – The month of March marks the beginning of some of the year's best trout fishing on many of our quality lakes here in Washington.
 As of March 1st, many of our state's most popular and productive lakes open for the season.
 Some of these lakes include Lenice, Nunnally, Dry Falls, Lenore, and Dusty.
 Lenice, Nunnally, and Dry Falls lakes are very popular with fly anglers and are usually sure bets for a good day as long as the wind doesn't explode in the afternoon (more the issue with Lenice/Nunnally).
-Dry Falls has been trending favorably the last few years while Lenice/Nunnally haven't been as productive as years past, but remain as very good fisheries most of the time.
-Lenore had some off years but, apparently, had a very good Fall 2018 so this spring could be a good one for the big Lahontan cutthroat that call it home.
+Dry Falls has been trending favorably the last few years while Lenice/Nunnally seem to have had some spotty moments, but remain very good fisheries most of the time.
+Lenore had some off years but, apparently, is producing really well for some anglers giving it a shot as of last year.
+It could be a good time right now for the big Lahontan cutthroat that call it home.
 Omak seems to be getting more and more popular for fly anglers pursuing Lahontan cutts and also opens for its C&R season on March 1st.
 Dusty requires a bit of a hike-in so get the float tube out for this one and get some Backpack Straps to hike it in to the lake.

 Another hot technique right now is balanced leeches.
 Balanced leeches are usually fished by suspending a specific style of leech pattern underneath a strike indicator like we do with chironomids.
 The balanced leech is designed to suspend and keep the fly horizontally positioned under the indicator.
 Especially in cold water situations, balanced leeches can really be effective.
 Here are some balanced leech patterns to check out...
 Balanced Leach - Bruised, Rowley's Balanced Leech - Black, Balanced Leather Leech - Peacock.